gokull-lakshmanan/gokull-lakshmanan/README.md

 # 👋 Hi, I'm Gokul L - Aspiring Data Analyst

 A results-driven and passionate Data Analyst focused on transforming data into actionable insights to drive informed business decisions.
-Proficient in **SQL**, **Python**, **Excel** and **Probability and Statistics** with a strong foundation in data analysis, visualization, and business strategy optimization.
+Proficient in **SQL**, **Python**, **Excel**, **Probability and Statistics** with a strong foundation in data analysis, visualization, and business strategy optimization.

 ## 🚀 Skills
 ### 💻 Technical Skills